 Tilting isn’t normally seen as a good thing.
 It’s something strange and off-putting.
 It’s even something to be feared, because anything that’s tilting is surely unstable.
-Think the Tower of Pisa or Google’s search page if you click here.
+Think the Tower of Pisa or a rickety bridge.

 The reason we think tilting is bad is that we’ve been fed the myth of balance for too long.
 We think that to be in control means to be balanced across all areas.
 No leaning.
 No wavering.
 No tilting.